yktoo/yktoo.com/content/blog/posts/0217/index.en.md

     - /en/blog/post/217
 ---

-I've finally got to update my [Sound Switcher Indicator]({{< relref "/software/sound-switcher-indicator" >}}).
+I've finally got to update my {{< intref "/software/sound-switcher-indicator" "Sound Switcher Indicator" >}}.
 Version 1.2.0 adds support for selecting not only the input/output device, but also a specific port:
 {{< imgfig "https://3.bp.blogspot.com/-AcxuT-Iu-fQ/Uu4Qsv-K3qI/AAAAAAAAb1E/sXZ4SsxuFBc/s1600/Screenshot.png" >}}

 <!--more-->

 Although this doesn't look like a drastic change, it required a major code rewrite.
 Which is for the better I hope.
 I've finally managed to address thread {{< wiki "Race_condition" "en" "race conditions" >}} by moving PulseAudio callback handling to the GUI thread and getting rid of the dubious `Gdk.threads_init()`.

-I've made most of the implementation during the long flight to [Egypt]({{< relref "0209" >}}), when I suffered from being offline and unable to google.
+I've made most of the implementation during the long flight to {{< intref "0209" "Egypt" >}}, when I suffered from being offline and unable to google.
 But the final bit required [consulting](http://stackoverflow.com/questions/20844540/handle-a-signal-in-another-thread-in-python) StackOverflow and took much longer.

-You can install or update the application, as usual, via my Launchpad PPA, see the [installation manual]({{< relref "/software/sound-switcher-indicator" >}}).
+You can install or update the application, as usual, via my Launchpad PPA, see the {{< intref "/software/sound-switcher-indicator" "installation manual" >}}.